andrewt3000/MachineLearning/README.md

 ## Machine Learning Problems
 Machine learning problems are categorized as discriminative or generative.
 - **discriminative** models predict labels from inputs (classification, regression).
 - **generative** models learn to synthesize new samples (diffusion models, LLMs).

 ### Metric Learning
 **Metric learning** trains a model to produce embeddings where distance reflects similarity.
 A **siamese network** passes two inputs through identical networks with shared weights and compares the resulting embeddings.
 Trained with **contrastive loss** (pull matching pairs together, push non-matching pairs apart) or triplet loss (anchor, positive, negative).
 Used for face verification, signature verification, one-shot learning, and sentence embeddings.

-### Legacy information
+### Edge Computing
-[Convolutional Neural Networks](https://github.com/andrewt3000/MachineLearning/blob/master/cnn4Images.md) CNNs were historically popular but are largely being replaced by transformer models and VLN.
+[Convolutional Neural Networks](https://github.com/andrewt3000/MachineLearning/blob/master/cnn4Images.md) CNNs were historically popular but are largely being replaced by transformer models and VLMs.
 CNNs have gone through a hybrid period where it's common to use cnn backbones with vision transformers.
-CNNs are still used on realtime and mobile devices because they require less resources such as [yolo](https://github.com/ultralytics/ultralytics).
+CNNs are still used on realtime and mobile devices because they require less resources.
+See [yolo](https://github.com/ultralytics/ultralytics) library for real time edge device CV.